Building business blog traffic

 Yes, I know I’m being Captain Obvious here, but …

 It’s one thing to know that blogs are an invaluable marketing tool for your business.
 It’s another to have heaps of great ideas for blog posts you can write.
 It’s another yet to actually find the time to write the bloody thing!

-The fix: How do you eat an elephant?
+- How do you eat an elephant?
 One bite at a time.
 How do you get your blog packed with useful content?
 One article at a time.
 Schedule time in to get a blog written, just like you would for any other work commitment.
 It doesn’t even have to be particularly good.
 Write one, get the juices flowing, and then step back and decide if it’s worth prioritising the time.

 2. They’re a bit crap

 You’re writing frequently, on topic and adding value.
 But no one’s reading or engaging.
 The thing is, content is competitive.
 If your blogs are badly written and structured, well, you can’t make a silk purse out of a sow’s ear.

 Practice makes perfect – check out some blogs you love to read and think about why.
 Is it the headline, the tone of voice, the structure?

 - Get some professional help with your writing – hire a writer or an editor to take charge of the content or coach you through some improvements.